-Please note that while these answers can be pretty helpful for future marketing strategy, not everyone will be comfortable sharing personal information with you.
+While these answers can be helpful for future marketing strategy, not everyone will be comfortable sharing personal information with you.

 It’s your attendees’ right not to disclose their private data — and you should respect that.
 Such questions should always be optional, no matter how helpful the answers could be.

-The general rule is to avoid personal questions altogether unless they are relevant to the content you deliver.
+The general rule is to avoid personal questions unless relevant to the content you deliver.

 It’s essential to plan for the future: so why not suggest a couple of topics for future events in a post-webinar survey?

 Here it’s a good idea to allow your viewers to arrange the topics in the order of preference.
-This way, you get a better sense of the customers’ wants and needs.
+This way, you better understand the customers’ wants and needs.

 Open-ended answers are hard to analyze, especially when you’ve got a bigger audience.
-That is why such questions are better-suited for webinar creators with a smaller number of viewers.
+Such questions are better suited for webinar creators with fewer viewers.

-When you are a beginner, it’s crucial to listen to your audience since you lack experience and need their feedback to grow.
+Listening to your audience is crucial when you are a beginner since you lack experience and need their feedback to grow.

 The possible variants here are:

 1) Why did you decide to join our webinar? / Why did you decide to skip the event?